 - Who chooses the doctor providing my second opinion?

 After carefully reviewing your second opinion request and medical records, our experienced team will determine which UCSF specialist is most appropriate for your needs.
-However, you may request a particular doctor, and Grand Rounds as well as UCSF will try to accommodate your wishes, though we can’t guarantee that specialist will be assigned to your case.
+However, you may request a particular doctor, and Included Health as well as UCSF will try to accommodate your wishes, though we can’t guarantee that specialist will be assigned to your case.

 - How many questions may I ask the expert?